senner007/jumbleScramblePluginPointer/readme.txt

 + shuffle method
 + test in slider
 + Multiple container drop ( long term )
-+ Improve add and remove method. eg. all or an array as parameter.
++ Improve add and remove method. eg. all or an array as parameter, allow index(number) as elt selctor in removeLiElem
 + Add containment option to specify containment for the draggable elements.
 + Click items to delete (for showcasing)
 + working example where text is retrieved from json file with option to save